capactio/capact/docs/tutorial/content-creation/README.md

               # Here we prepare the input for the Helm runner.
 In the next two steps,
               # we use Jinja2 to render the input and fill the required parameters.
-              # In the future there might be better way to do this.
+              # In the future there might be a better way to do this.
               - - name: render-helm-args
                   voltron-action: jinja2.template
                   arguments: